smallyunet/vscode-antigravity-hud/README.md

 ![Antigravity HUD Quota Details](images/quota-hover.png)

-## Features
+## ✨ Features

-- **Zero Configuration**: Automatically hunts for Antigravity editor and Language Server processes to find your API port and token.
+- 🎯 **Zero Configuration**: Automatically hunts for Antigravity editor and Language Server processes to find your API port and token.
-- **Real-Time Monitoring**: Polls the local API to keep your quota information up-to-date.
+- 📊 **Real-Time Monitoring**: Polls the local API to keep your quota information up-to-date.
-- **Unobtrusive UI**: A minimal `AG: XX%` indicator sits quietly in your status bar, changing color to warn you when quotas get low.
+- 💎 **Unobtrusive UI**: A minimal `AG: XX%` indicator sits quietly in your status bar, changing color to warn you when quotas get low.
-- **Detailed Insights**: Click the status bar item to see a breakdown of usage across all available models.
+- 🔍 **Detailed Insights**: Click the status bar item to see a breakdown of usage across all available models.
+- 🔔 **Smart Notifications**: Optional alerts when you're running low on quota.

 ## Installation